 Be clear about your vision – what is your growth journey?

-If you have a business plan then this should include any growth goals with timelines and an indication of how you will implement the plan – this will clarify what you want to do and when.
-It doesn’t matter if you don’t know exactly.
-You can always change the plan!
+- An indication of how you will implement the plan – this will clarify what you want to do and when.
+It doesn’t matter if you don’t know the answers exactly, you can always change the plan!

-- Hire if it frees up other people who will make money for the business.
+- Hire more people to free up the people’s time who currently make money for the business

 - Hire if you need people to: